Rakin061/WeatherAPI-Flask/README.md

 # What does the service do?

-Using this service the Smart Weather Agent can simulate a conversation through providing weather information of cities and geographic coordinates on the globe usign the [OpenWeathermapAPI](https://openweathermap.org/api).
+Using this service the Smart Weather Agent can simulate a conversation through providing weather information of cities and geographic coordinates on the globe using the [OpenWeathermapAPI](https://openweathermap.org/api).
 This application extract the required city from the user query and prepare the request url to call for getting back all the necessary weather parameters as JSON from the API.
-Finally, based on the response back from the API, an NLD based speech has been built to send as the final response to the user with meaningful weather information!!
+Finally, based on the response back from the API, an NLP based speech has been built to send as the final response to the user with meaningful weather information!!

-Regarding three tier architecture with database at the third block this application actually works as a loosely coupled middleware and maintains interaction with Dialogflow using Webhook Protocol and communicate RESTFUL Web Services with python Request-Response mechanism.
-All these three tier applications have to work harmonically for completing a successfull response to a user.
+Regarding three tier architecture with [OpenWeathermapAPI](https://openweathermap.org/api)  at the third block this application actually works as a loosely coupled middleware and maintains interaction with Dialogflow using Webhook Protocol and communicate RESTFUL Web Services with python Request-Response mechanism.
+All these three tier applications have to work harmonically for completing a successful response to a user.

 #Example:
 User: Tell me the weather in Dhaka today  ?
-User: Hello.
-Today the weather in Dhaka is Haze and the temperature is 22 C. Thanks !!
+Weather-Agent: Today the weather in Dhaka is Haze and the temperature is 22 C. Thanks !!

 #Features: